adamsilver/fdpb/01-a-registration-form.md

 }
 ```

-One problem with this approach is that it's not easy for sighted users to tell the difference between the pressed and unpressed button through styling alone.
+Just be sure that the unpressed and pressed styles are obvious and differentiated, otherwise sighted users may struggle to tell the difference between them.

 ### Microcopy